Bullying at school

 It can include name calling, mocking, writing or drawing offensive graffiti, messing around with or taking people’s belongings, gossiping, excluding people from groups, kicking and threatening others and happens online as ‘cyberbullying’, using mobile phones and the internet as well as in the playground, street or home.

-According to the charity Contact a Family, children and young people with additional needs may also experience forms of bullying such as:
+According to the Contact a Family charity, children and young people with additional needs may also experience forms of bullying such as:

 - manipulative bullying: where a person is controlling someone